How Many Cups in a Quart, Pint, and Gallon?

 - 2 pints

-I recommend printing the above graphic (which also includes cup, ounce, tablespoon, and teaspoon measurements) and slapping it on your refrigerator.
-Who knows, maybe we’ll eventually start remembering these by heart like grandma???
+I recommend printing the above graphic, including cup, ounce, tablespoon, and teaspoon measurements, and slapping it on your refrigerator.
+PRINT THE CONVERSION CHART HERE.

-Also, if you’re anything like me, your measuring cups and spoons are scattered all around the kitchen (or under a couch somewhere) and you desperately need a new set.
-This is the measuring cup and spoon set I plan on buying, which also includes a free measurable chart to keep around just in case you lose this free printable.
+Also, if you’re anything like me, your measuring cups and spoons are scattered around the kitchen (or under a couch somewhere), and you desperately need a new set.
+This is the measuring cup and spoon set I plan on buying, which also includes a free measurable chart to keep around just in case you lose our free printable.